Skip to main content

 Note: Under normal circumstances, if the OceanBase server supports using SSL encrypted connections, you only need to select Require, no need to configure other options, the system will automatically generate a key for you to connect.

-2. After all configurations are completed, click on the Connection Test next to Create Datasource to test whether the data source can be accessed normally.
+2. After all configurations are completed, click the Connection Test next to Create Datasource to test whether the data source can be accessed normally.
 If prompted with Connection Successfully, you can click Create Datasource to complete the addition of the data source.
 Otherwise, please recheck the connection settings until the connection test is successful.